pentney/taiat/README.md

 ... and produce an agent graph that will run all necessary agents, including any dependencies for the desired outputs.

-## Prolog Integration
+## Haskell Integration

-Taiat uses Prolog for intelligent path planning to determine the optimal execution sequence for agent workflows.
+Taiat uses Haskell for intelligent path planning to determine the optimal execution sequence for agent workflows.
 This provides better performance for complex dependency graphs and ensures that parameter constraints are properly respected when matching agent inputs and outputs.

-The Prolog integration is enabled by default and provides the primary path planning mechanism for Taiat.
+The Haskell integration is enabled by default and provides the primary path planning mechanism for Taiat, offering:
+- **Type Safety**: Strong static typing prevents runtime errors
+- **Performance**: Optimized functional algorithms for better performance
+- **Maintainability**: Cleaner, more readable code structure
+- **Integration**: Better Python integration through JSON serialization

 ## Agent Graph